tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientHello (i.e., before it is known which version of the protocol will be employed).
 Thus, TLS servers compliant with this specification MUST accept any value { 03, XX } as the record layer version number for ClientHello.

+### Negotiating ciphers with older endpoints

+If an implementation negotiates usage of TLS 1.2, then negotiation of cipher suites also supported by TLS 1.3 SHOULD be preferred, if available.

+Implementations MUST NOT offer or negotiate RC4 cipher suites for any version.
+[I-D.ietf-tls-prohibiting-rc4]

 ### Negotiating with buggy servers